linkavich14/project-Angular/README.md

 # Recipe Angular Project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
 I am constantly working and updating this project and others as well which can be seen in other repositories, however they are in different languages or technologies.
-This project allows you to create your own recipe, edit or delete it, add or delete ingredients, still not saving in a database, but I am in the process of doing it as well include authentication
+This project allows you to create your own recipe, edit or delete it, add or delete ingredients, saves and retrieves data from a database, has simple authentication done in Firebase.

 ## Development server